JEr1yAnalst/dsc-phase-1-Project-Microsoft-Film-Analysis-/README.md

 Here are the questions to guide through;

 1. Find out if venturing into the firm industry is a viable business idea for microsoft
-2. Find out what how production cost is related to the total revenue
+2. Find out if production cost is related to the total revenue
-3. Find out how popularity of a movie relates to its vote count
+3. Find out if popularity of a movie relates to its vote count

 ### The Data understanding